Identifiability of Deep Polynomial Neural Networks: Main results

-then the two layer PNN with biases and architecture $((d_{\ell-1},d_{\ell},d_{\ell+1}),(r_\ell))$ is identifiable. \end{corollary} This corollary generalizes \Cref{cor:gen_generic} to the case of PNNs with bias terms.
-Taking this result for $\ell=1,\ldots,L-1$ immediately leads to the identifiability of the deep PNN with architecture $(\d,\r)$.
+then the $L$-layer PNN with architecture $(\d,\r)$ is finitely identifiable (and globally identifiable if $L=2$). \end{corollary} \begin{remark} For the case of general PNNs with bias, similar conclusions to the hPNN case hold.
+For fixed layer widths $d_\ell\ge1$, the activation threshold for a PNN architecture $(\d,\r)$ becomes $r_\ell\ge 2 d_\ell + 1$.
+Also, pyramidal PNNs are identifiable in degree $2$.

+A remarkable feature of PNNs with bias is that they can be identifiable even for architectures with layers containing a single hidden neuron: for $d_\ell=1$ and $d_{\ell+1}\ge2$ and/or $\widetilde{d}_{\ell-1}=1$, the condition in \Cref{cor:homog_generic_architecture} is still satisfied when $r_\ell\ge 2$. \end{remark}